 The Bodhisatta was once a teacher.
 He taught one of his students the spell for raising the dead.
-While out gathering wood in the forest with fellow students they came across a dead tiger.
+While out gathering wood in the forest with fellow students, they came across a dead tiger.
 Wanting to show off, the learned student told his companions he could bring the tiger to life again.
-After the others climbed up a tree for safety, the student spoke his charm and hit the tiger with a piece of broken pottery.
+After the others climbed a tree for safety, the student spoke his charm and hit the tiger with a piece of broken pottery.
 The tiger immediately lunged for the student’s throat, killing him instantly.
 Then the tiger suddenly dropped dead again.

 The other students went back and told the Bodhisatta what had happened.
 He explained to them that you always bring misfortune on yourself when you help the wicked.

 The student killed by the tiger was an earlier birth of King Ajatasattu, who supported Devadatta, a disciple of the Buddha who became his nemesis, and took the throne by killing his virtuous father.
 After the earth swallowed Devadatta, sending him to hell, the king feared he would suffer the same fate and he could not put his mind to rest.
 He wanted to ask guidance from the Buddha, but because of what he had done, he was afraid to go.
 Then one night at a festival he saw Jivaka, the Buddha’s doctor, and thought he could muster the courage to approach the Buddha if Jivaka introduced him.
 So he sat down amidst the group of men and asked all of them which religious teacher they respected.
 They all named different people, and after Jivaka praised the Buddha, he urged the king to go meet him.
 King Ajatasattu, feigning ignorance, agreed.